collinjlesko/dynatrace-monitoring-as-service/README.md

 ## Lab 2: Enable FullStack Monitoring throuhg OneAgent rollout
 In this lab we learn how to automate the installation of the Dynatrace OneAgent, how to pass in additional meta data about the host and how OneAgent automatically monitors all our processes, containers, services, applications and end-users!
+We also learn about tagging and how to organize your entities.
+We highly recommend to read [Best practices on organize monitored entities](https://www.dynatrace.com/support/help/organize-monitored-entities/)

 **Step 1: Create stack**
 1. Either keep or delete the old stack from Lab 1